 A cash-out refinance allows you to take out a new mortgage that pays off your original home loan.
 The new mortgage amount is larger than the balance you owe on the existing loan, and you get the difference in cash to use as you wish.

 Interest rates can be very competitive, depending on your credit and other factors.
 However, you’ll need to have enough home equity to qualify.
 Lenders usually don’t let you go over an 80% loan-to-value (LTV) ratio, which means the combined cost of paying off your old loan and the cash together can’t exceed 80% of your home’s value.
-You’ll also have to pay closing costs on your refinance.
+You’ll also incur closing costs.

 4. HELOC